Faith leaders told that reversing overdoses is an act of resurrection

 At his funeral, the pastor did not bury her friend Kotschi with dignity, she said, instead saying how easily he could've "avoided going to hell."

-"Shame can never be the work of the Gospel," Barnow told a group of about 30 people assembled at the United Methodist Church for All People on the South Side last week after telling the story of her friend's funeral.
+"Shame can never be the work of the Gospel," Barnow told a group of about 30 people assembled at the United Methodist Church for All People in Columbus last week after telling the story of her friend's funeral.

 "Harm reduction is an approach to drug use," she said.
 "It focuses on addressing the reality of drug use."